-While academic sanctions do not require the submission of an ADF in cases where the instructor and student reach agreement on the charges and sanction, any sanction involving the student's grade should be unofficially reported to the VPAA.
-Such a report will not be counted as an official charge of academic honesty in the student's academic record.
+While academic sanctions do not require the submission of an ADF in cases where the instructor and student reach an agreement on the charges and sanction, any sanction involving the student's grade should be unofficially reported to the VPAA.
+Such a report will not be counted as an official violation of the academic honesty policy in the student's academic record.
 A subsequent charge of academic dishonesty in the same course, however, must be reported to the VPAA via an ADF.